 Is Observability247 cheaper than Datadog?

-It depends on your estate, so we won't pretend otherwise — the models differ more than the numbers.
-Datadog meters by host, gigabyte and event across separate products; Observability247 is one published per-node price per edition.
+It depends on your estate, so we will not pretend otherwise, the models differ more than the numbers.
+Datadog meters by host, gigabyte and event across separate products; Observability247 is one published per-node price.
 For stable estates with networks and OT in the mix, a flat per-node bill is usually the calmer number; for elastic cloud workloads the comparison narrows.
-Bring your counts to a demo and we'll run both honestly.
+Bring your counts to a demo and we will run both honestly.

 Does Observability247 do APM?